azaleasf/flexquery_datastore/README.md

 ## Usage

+The main use of this gem is to help gain access to data in a RetailPro 8 or RetailPro 9 system so you can build your own tools on top of RetailPro, or migrate all of your existing RetailPro data to a new inventory management system.

-This gem is for the DataStore product offered by [FlexQuery](flexquery.com).
+This gem does not interface directly with RetailPro, instead it communicates with the DataStore product offered by [FlexQuery](flexquery.com).
 It provides an ORM mapping on top of the DataStore database.

 [DataMapper](http://datamapper.org/) was used as the ORM library.
 You can use [DataMapper query methods](http://datamapper.org/docs/find.html) on all objects created by this gem.